 The Natural World

-My home is sandwiched between the Pacific and rainforest-clad mountains.
-In most directions you will find places free from too many footprints.
+My home is sandwiched between the Pacific Ocean and rainforest-clad mountains.
+In most directions you can find places free from footprints.
 There is truth to the phrase, getting lost in nature.
 But what is lost?
-And can anything replace it?
-This depends upon our ability to sense directly the primacy of nature.
-It’s an instinctive connection reaching far into our genetic past.
-Spontaneous insight, joy and a true sense of place in the universe arise simply through being in it.
+And does anything replace it?
+A direct experiencing of earth, water, fire and air, is an instinctive connection reaching far into our genetic past.
+Spontaneous insight, joy and a sense of place in the universe arise simply through being in it.

 As a writer, probably the greatest challenge is tackling the big questions.
 ‘Who am I?’
 ‘Why am I here?’
 The more I delved firsthand into the world’s religions, the less I could wholly subscribe to one.
 Each culture imposes its own distinctions.
 Sacred texts are translated and Chinese-whispered over centuries.
 What lies beneath these subjective interpretations?